tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async-thread-count/index.md

     exit(0)
   when /^l(ist)?/
+    puts "Currently have #{Thread.list.count} threads." when /^async/
+    hello.async.hello
+  when /^await/
+    hello.await.hello
+  when /^new-async/
+    HelloAsync.new.async.hello
+  when /^new-await/
+    HelloAsync.new.await.hello
-    puts "Currently have #{Thread.list.count} threads." when /^async/ then hello.async.hello when /^await/ then hello.await.hello when /^new-async/ then HelloAsync.new.async.hello when /^new-await/ then HelloAsync.new.await.hello else puts "Received unknown input: #{input}" end
+  else puts "Received unknown input: #{input}" end